xzYue/odoo/doc/howtos/themes.rst

         `-- snippets.xml

-``static/styles`` contains your stylesheet(s), ``views`` contains the various XML files describing the theme and theme features to Odoo.
+``static/styles`` contains your stylesheet(s), ``views`` contains the various XML files describing the theme and theme features to Modoo.

 Static Page
 -----------